LibreCAD/docs/appx/build.rst

 Git
 ```

-There are several ways to install git on MS Windows.
-These build instructions utilize the command line version included with the "almost official" `Git for Windows <https://git-scm.com/download/win>`_.
-See https://gitforwindows.org for more information.
-Download and install GitHub Desktop using the default values.
+There are several git clients available for MS Windows.
+These build instructions utilize the "almost official" `Git for Windows <https://gitforwindows.org>`_ client.
+Download the installer from https://git-scm.com/download/win and install it accepting the default values.

 Another option is to use the `GitHub Desktop <https://desktop.github.com/>`_.